cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 {: #arc title="Reference Architecture of Network Digital Twin" artwork-align="center"}

-Section 4 describes functional characteristics or elements of NDT in four principal classes: data, models, interfaces, and mappings (it also referred to logic associated with the operation and use of NDTs).
+Section 4 describes functional characteristics or elements of NDT in four principal classes: data, models, interfaces, and mappings. and use of NDTs).

 This Section describes the important functional components of NDTs - reflecting